-HOW TO: Ride, Race and Train Your Way Through a Cold.
+HOW TO: Ride, Race and Train Your Way Through a Cold

-Ready or not, it’s cold and cold season is here.
+Ready or not, cold and flu season is here.
 Fortunately, a common cold doesn’t have to wipe out your hard-earned fitness or seriously disrupt your winter training plans.
 All you have to do is know how to spot signs of illness coming on before it his and manage workload accordingly.
 This will have you back in the saddle at full strength ASAP, missing significant training time.

 Ben Sharp, former USA Cycling Olympic Program Coach, and current Power Education Specialist at Stages Cycling, sat down to talk tips on dealing with training through cold season and minimizing time off the bike.